Your ear can get clogged from wax buildup or being at high elevation. In some cases, it can have a more serious cause.

 - ringing in the ears

-Although a clogged ear is an annoying distraction, it’s usually treatable with home remedies.
+Although a clogged ear is an annoying distraction, depending on the cause, it can treatable with home remedies.

 Use the Valsalva maneuver

-Turn on a hot shower and sit in the bathroom for 10 to 15 minutes.
-The steam from the hot water helps loosen mucus in the ear.
+Turn on a hot shower and sit in the bathroom.
+The steam from the hot water can help loosen mucus in the ear.
 Another option is placing a hot or warm washcloth over your ear.

 Take over-the-counter medication